-At a corner table in the packed dining room at UL’s 2019 Annual Meeting, an impromptu thinktank — including Building Science Director Mario Gonçalves; Vice President of Connected Technologies Rachna Stegall; Bruce Bailey program manager for smart buildings; and Senior Vice President of Technology and Programs for the Telecommunications Industry Association Harry Smeenk— hypothesized the future of buildings.
+At a corner table in a packed dining room, an impromptu thinktank — including Building Science Director Mario Gonçalves; Vice President of Connected Technologies Rachna Stegall; Bruce Bailey, smart buildings expert; and Senior Vice President of Technology and Programs for the Telecommunications Industry Association Harry Smeenk— hypothesized the future of buildings.

 Here’s a sample from their lively conversation:

 GONCALVES: Their exteriors are getting smarter to help shield occupants from pollution, noise and other elements.
 For example, if you’re on the 120th floor of a high-rise building, you want to be able to open a window and be confident that the outside air isn’t harmful.
 So, designers created a light sensor that changes color to indicate if it’s safe to open a window.
 We’re also seeing building façades capable of responding to the environment.
 On a sunny day, the glass can change tint to keep the heat and the sun from coming in too strongly.